silentiumtempus/lencor_archive/README.md

 2. cd to downloaded project folder.

-3. Check project folder permissions, it's implied that apache and composer are able to write in this directory, so perform necessary **chmod** and **chown** operations if necessary.
+3. Check project folder permissions, it's implied that apache and composer are able to write in this directory, so perform needful **chmod** and **chown** operations if required.

 3. Update the **parameters.yml.dist** file replacing values with your enviroment configuration parameters.